stephen-bunn/torvend/docs/source/usage.rst

 Verbose Logging
 ~~~~~~~~~~~~~~~
-You can enable verbose logging by simply passing the ``verbose`` flag to the :class:`~torvend.client.Client` initialization.
+You can enable verbose logging by simply passing the ``verbose`` flag to the :class:`~torvend.client.TorvendClient` initialization.

 .. code-block:: python

-   my_client = Client(verbose=True)
+   my_client = TorvendClient(verbose=True)

 .. _usage-starting-spiders:

 Starting Spiders
 ''''''''''''''''
-You can start up the search process through the :class:`~torvend.client.Client` by starting the spiders.
+You can start up the search process through the :class:`~torvend.client.TorvendClient` by starting the spiders.
-Lucky for you, I've compressed the logic into the :func:`~torvend.client.Client.search` method.
+Lucky for you, I've compressed the logic into the :func:`~torvend.client.TorvendClient.search` method.

 Because this web-scraper is asynchronous, you need to not only supply a query to the search method, but also a callback function.